islasola/mockdoc/apis/examples.md

 ## List Cloud Regions

-Lists all available cloud regions of a specific cloud provider:
+Lists all available cloud regions of a specific cloud provider.

+> 📘 Notes
+>
+> You should always use an API key as the token.

 ```shell
 curl --request GET \